 – Living funeral or memorial service.

-– Moving up the date of a wedding, bar mitzvah, anniversary party or other special event.
+– Moving up the date of a wedding, bar mitzvah, anniversary party, or other special events.

 – Road trip.

 Doulas and support teams can help facilitate these ideas and more.
 How do you want to live while dying and get as much joy as you can out of your final days?
 Use death to live.
 Contact Anitya Doula Services for ways to make your last wishes come true.